 Founder and Executive Director

 Maria was born and raised in northern New York and left for a short time to live in the "big city" before moving home with her husband to raise their two children.
 She returned to school when her children were small and earned a Bachelor’s degree in Anthropology from SUNY Potsdam in 2003.
-Maria is a seasoned teacher with fifteen years of experience in alternative educational settings.
-She is passionate about providing a non-coercive environment where young people have the opportunity to choose their own unique educational path, which is determined by their interests and aspirations.
+Maria is a seasoned teacher with sixteen years of experience in alternative educational settings.
+She is passionate about providing a safe, non-coercive environment where young people have the opportunity to choose their own unique educational path, driven by their interests and aspirations.
 Maria believes that learning is a collaboration based on mutual respect, conversations, questions, experimentation, and playfulness.
-She has also noticed that it is incredibly fun and often very messy.

 Seedlings Coordinator &